microsoft/copilot-camp/samples/northwind-plugin-b/README.md

    a. (optional) Test the web service in Postman with a request such as https://xxxxxxxx-7071.xxx.devtunnels.ms/api/products/ (using your forwarding URL)

    b.
 Replace the generic forwarding URLs with your forwarding URL in **openai-plugins.json** file (2 instances) and **swagger.json** file (1 instance)

+   c.
+Replace the forwarding URL in **/files/openapi.yml** with your tunnel URL

+1. Run `npm run copy-files` from the command line to copy static assets to the **/dist** folder (working on automating this step)

 1. Zip up the files in your **pluginPackage-LOCAL** folder, placing the files at the root of the Zip archive.